spraakbanken/korp-frontend/doc/user_manual_eng.md

 For the statistics, you can choose which attribute the statistics should be compiled on.

-It is also possible to disable certain functions in the result view, such as e.g. statistics, if you are not interested in statistics and want to speed up your searches somewhat.
+It is also possible to disable certain functions in the result view, such as statistics, if you are not interested in statistics and want to speed up your searches somewhat.

 ![Search Settings](images/sokval.png)